-• Prerequisite: German 3\.
+Prerequisite: German 3.

-This course stresses finer grammatical points, idioms, and vocabulary used every day.
-The course is highlighted by intensive and extensive reading, discussion and interpretations of more advanced German works on literature, philosophy, and culture.
+This course stresses the finer grammatical points, idioms, and vocabulary used every day and in literature.
+The course is highlighted by intensive and extensive reading and discussion and interpretations of more advanced German works on literature, philosophy, and culture.
+This course is taught in German except in cases of linguistic difficulty as determined by the professor.

-\The prerequisite for this course is comparable to four years of high school German.
+The prerequisite for this course is comparable to four years of high school German.

-286 9:30a-11:00a MW DRSCHR 221 Gerl A 10:30a-12:00p F DRSCHR 217 Gerl A
+2246 9:30a-11:00a MW DRSCHR 221 Gerl A DRSCHR 217 Gerl A 10:30a-12:00p F

-Above section 2286 is part of the Scholars Program and is recommended for, but not limited to, students in the Scholars Program.
+Above section 2246 is part of the Scholars Program and is recommended for, but not limited to, students in the Scholars Program.
 See Special programs section of class schedule or www.smc.edulscholars for additional information.